notkiyo/Rina-s-Realm/README.md

 Meet **RinaBot**—your new best friend on Discord!
 RinaBot isn’t just any bot; it’s packed with features to make your Discord server lively and fun.
 Whether you want anime updates, manga insights, character information, or even some quirky AI chat, RinaBot’s got you covered!

+---

+## 🚨 Important Note

+**RinaBot operates using a user account rather than the standard bot API.** This allows for a more flexible interaction with Discord but may violate Discord's Terms of Service.
+Please ensure you understand the implications and proceed with caution when using this method.

+---

 ## 🛠 Features

 - **🎬 Anime & Manga Insights**